AGORA: Adversarial Generation Of Real-time Animatable 3D Gaussian Head Avatars: Related Work

-\textbf{3D head avatars from single image.} Orthogonal to the generative task, another goal is to perform animation directly from a single input image \citep{headgan, zakharov_keypoints, dvp, face2face, NOFA}.
-Some recent methods, such as Live3DPortrait \citep{L3DP}, focus on generating high-quality static portraits, which, while impressive, do not produce animatable models.
-Building on this idea, methods like Portrait4D \citep{p4d, p4dv2} and VOODOO \citep{voodoo3d, voodooxp} aim to produce fully animatable avatars.
+\textbf{3D head avatars from single image.} Orthogonal to the generative task, another goal is to perform animation directly from a single input image \cite{headgan, zakharov_keypoints, dvp, face2face, NOFA}.
+Some recent methods, such as Live3DPortrait \cite{L3DP}, focus on generating high-quality static portraits, which, while impressive, do not produce animatable models.
+Building on this idea, methods like Portrait4D \cite{p4d, p4dv2} and VOODOO \cite{voodoo3d, voodooxp} aim to produce fully animatable avatars.
 These approaches typically operate by leveraging a pre-trained 3D GAN, either by distilling it into a direct image-to-avatar encoder or by training an encoder on a large-scale synthetic dataset generated by the GAN.
 While these models offer impressive single-shot performance, their quality is fundamentally dependent on the underlying generative model.
-More recently, GAGAvatar \citep{gaga} has demonstrated that it is possible to utilize strong semantic features from DiNO \citep{dinov2} to obtain animatable 3D Gaussian representations of a head.
-However, GAGAvatar’s approach is limited by its reliance on a single dataset \citep{VFHQ}, making it prone to poor performance on expressions and appearances not represented in the training data.
-In contrast, our work focuses on enhancing 3D-aware generative models, thereby strengthening GAN-dependent single-shot pipelines.
-Our approach is complementary to feature-driven methods like GAGAvatar, offering a different pathway to animatable avatars by focusing on improving generative accuracy and real-time performance.
+A recent direction synthesizes pseudo-4D supervision with multi-view image/video diffusion models and then optimizes a personalized avatar (e.g., CAP4D and MVP4D \cite{cap4d,mvp4d}); however, this optimization-heavy process is time-consuming for each new subject.
+Another line uses strong DINO \cite{dinov2} features to infer animatable 3D Gaussian heads from a single image, including GAGAvatar \cite{gaga} and related methods \cite{perchead, flexavatar}.
+Although effective, these feature-driven approaches are trained with 3D supervision and are not designed for real-time mobile inference.
+LAM \cite{lam} also conditions on DINO features, but its inference-time animation is based on plain linear blend skinning (LBS), restricting non-linear expression effects such as wrinkles and other fine-scale deformations.
+In contrast, our work strengthens the underlying 3D-aware GAN prior and introduces blendshape-based Gaussian animation, providing a stronger foundation for single-image pipelines while enabling expressive real-time mobile inference.

+\textbf{Gaussian blendshapes.} Recent personalized Gaussian-avatar methods recover blendshape/eigen-deformation models from video, including monocular-video methods \cite{ma2024gaussianblendshapes,yan2025gaussiandejavu} and multi-view methods \cite{dhamo2024headgas,zielonka2025gem}.
+All of these methods rely on per-person optimization.
+In contrast, to our knowledge, AGORA is the first to demonstrate that a blendshape-like eigen model for animatable 3D Gaussian heads can be learned in a fully generative manner purely from static 2D images, without explicit 3D supervision.